AtikaBens/vote_dapp/README.md

 1 - Download node-v8.9.4-x64.msi from "https://nodejs.org/dist/v8.9.4/node-v8.9.4-x64.msi" then install it.

-2 - Download this repository "https://github.com/dappuniversity/election" then extract it.
+2 - Download or clone this repository.

 3 - Go in that repository from the command line and run : npm install